joeduffy/velero/conf/README.md

 then you're ready to go -- `pulumi` picks up on that existing configuration.
 For additional configuration options, please see the [Pulumi Kubernetes Setup instructions](https://pulumi.io/quickstart/kubernetes/setup.html).

+After cloning this repo, run `npm install` to install its dependencies.

-First, create a stack for your Velero deployment:
+Next, create a stack for your Velero deployment:

 ```bash
 $ pulumi stack init production